michael-yang-3/Bioinformatics/README.md

 # Bioinformatics
-Code relevant to bioinformatics data analysis and processing
+Code relevant to bioinformatics data analysis and processing, taken from course projects and personal projects